 FINAL SCORE: 6.0 OUT OF 10!

 Perixx Perimice 713 (4.92 x 2.44 x 3.03 inches)

 Pros: Multiple OS, Modern Design, Amazingly Comfortable Cons: Sometimes Laggy, Requires 2 AAA Batteries Amazon: Click Here for the Perixx Perimice 713.

 Perixx Permice 713 is a German-made vertical mouse.
-It’s amazingly shiny, sharp and high-tech looking!
-This is probably the most comfortable among the three mice I have purchased.
+It’s amazingly shiny, sharp, and high-tech-looking!
+This is probably the most comfortable of the three mice I have purchased.

 The DPI button on the top allows you to switch between 1000, 1500, and 2000.
 The LED on the left side blinks whenever you make that change, which corresponds to the lowest dpi setting first.
 Then it goes up from there.
 The operating range of this mouse is about 30 feet away on the 2.4 GHz bandwidth.

-The actual mouse movement is very accurate even on a rough surface.
+The actual mouse movement is very accurate, even on a rough surface.
 The scroll wheel is incredibly smooth.
-And I didn’t have to adjust anything in the mouse setting of Windows 10 to get it up to speed.
+And I didn’t have to adjust anything in the mouse settings of Windows 10 to get it up to speed.
 The click buttons are quiet but not as soft as iClever.

-My only gripe is that it sometimes lag.
+My only gripe is that it sometimes lags.
 If that happens to you, try to move the receiver to another USB slot, which seems to fix the problem.
-Anyway, if you want to have the best experience out of this mouse, you must pair it with a gel-cushioned mousepad.
+Anyway, if you want to get the best experience out of this mouse, you must pair it with a gel-cushioned mousepad.